 After graduating from Virginia Tech, Keith worked in Charlotte for several years, two in the office of Gantt Huberman Architects.
 His family life brought him to Durham where he became a registered architect in 2006.
-In 2007 he joined ECA and has taken a lead role on the Rogers Alley project, a Historic and LEED certified renovation of three buildings in downtown Durham.
-He is also working on a 16 park renovation project for Durham Parks and Rec., and a hip new brewery to be conveniently located down the street from the office.
+In 2007 he joined ECA and has led several projects since, including the Rogers Alley project, the Historic and LEED certified renovation of three buildings in downtown Durham, the renovation of 16 parks through Durham Parks and Rec., a variety of residential projects, and the design of Fullsteam brewery, which is conveniently located down the street from the office.

 View Keith's Resume (pdf)

 Meredith has been with ECA since April 2011.
 During that time she has worked on a variety of project types and sizes throughout Durham, including all three of the recent projects at Duke Gardens, two restaurants, new houses and residential remodel/addition projects.
 Previously she was employed with NC State University's Downtown Design Studio.
 While there she worked on community-based design projects in Henderson, Wake Forest, Kannapolis, and South Park - East Raleigh.
 She received her Master's degree in Architecture from NCSU in December 2008, where she was an Alpha Rho Chi service award winner and the founding President of the School of Architecture Graduate Student Association.
 She also has an MFA in Imaging and Digital Art from University of Maryland Baltimore County.

 When not at the ECA office, you can find Meredith at her screen printing studio, at the flea market or farmer’s market, digging in the garden, tending the chickens, cooking and eating with friends, traveling whenever possible, and supporting tons of great endeavors throughout Durham.